SchoolOfCode/w11d3_custom-react-hooks-phoebe-anastasia/plan.md

 ### Task 1
+1.1.

-- create custom useDocumentTitle hook
+- create custom useDocumentTitle hook DONE
-- hook has to change the title
+- hook has to change the title DONE
-- imported into basicCounter component to reflect the count
+- imported into basicCounter component to reflect the count DONE 1.2
+- Extract fiunctionality of decrement and increment count out of Sheep Counter and Basic Counter
+- Create a custom hook function in useCounter.js
+- return increment, decrement and count
+- import this hook into Sheep Counter and Basic Counter
+- Destructure the hook
+- Render increment, decrement, count
+###